vasil-sarandev/compactly/README.md

 Shared Configs/Packages between the apps.

 - `packages/models` - shared models & schemas between the main server and microservices.
+- `packages/util` - shared utility methods and config constants between the main server and microservices.
 - `packages/eslint-config` - shared eslint config for all JavaScript/TypeScript applications & packages.
 - `packages/typescript-config` - shared eslint config for all TypeScript applications & packages.
 - `packages/prettier-config` - shared eslint config for all projects.